Ekurhuleni electricity charges and tariffs explained

 All queries regarding the installation of primary meters should be addressed directly to your local municipal offices.

-Secondary meters will record the amount of electricity consumed by the sub-distribution board
+They will record the amount of electricity consumed by the cottage.

 Secondary meters are not a municipal function and are installed by private electrical contractors.